hakhakobian/regallery/readme.txt

 * Masonry view: Showcase your images in a dynamic masonry layout that adjusts seamlessly to different screen sizes.
 * Slideshow view: Display your images beautifully with smooth transitions, customizable settings, and full-screen mode.
 * Cube view: A 3D photo gallery with an interactive, rotating cube design.
 Great for displaying images in a unique way.
+* Carousel view: Show multiple images in a horizontal scroll, perfect for displaying related photos in a compact space.
+Great for highlighting products, portfolios, or collections.

 = 7.
 How does the live demo feature work? =